A-Dan-A/shops-game/README.md

     -   #### Frequent User Goals
         1. As a Frequent User, I want the game to remember my best score.
         2. As a Frequent User, I want an incentive to play again.
-        3. As a Frequent User, I want to see a measurable increase in my performance.

 -   ### Design
     -   #### Colour Scheme